Only a Dream

 Materials

-3 sheets of black cardstock (you may be able to find some with silver flecks (alternatively, I recommend painting cardstock with acrylic paint and/or glittery stars)
+• 3 sheets of black cardstock (you may be able to find some with silver flecks (alternatively, I recommend painting cardstock with acrylic paint and/or glittery stars)

-Several sheets of good quality white paper
+• Several sheets of good quality white paper

-Round lid or bowl about 7” in diameter
+• Round lid or bowl about 7” in diameter

-Sharp pencil
+• Sharp pencil

-Scissors
+• Scissors

-Stapler
+• Stapler

-Round lid or cup about 3 1/2” in diameter
+• Round lid or cup about 3 1/2” in diameter

-4”x4” piece of aluminum foil, white cardstock, or watercolor paper (if using watercolor paper, you might want to pain it in soft tones to resemble the moon)
+• 4”x4” piece of aluminum foil, white cardstock, or watercolor paper (if using watercolor paper, you might want to pain it in soft tones to resemble the moon)

-Round lid or cup about 4 1/2” in diameter
+• Round lid or cup about 4 1/2” in diameter

-Glue
+• Glue

-Brad (metal paper fastener)
+• Brad (metal paper fastener)

 Instructions: Round Book

-1) With a pencil, trace around the lid or bowl to make a circle on two sheets of black cardstock.
+1. With a pencil, trace around the lid or bowl to make a circle on two sheets of black cardstock.
 Carefully cut out the circles.

-3) Make sure the black covers and white pages are lined up neatly, and staple them together close to an edge.
+3. Make sure the black covers and white pages are lined up neatly, and staple them together close to an edge.

-4) Using the smallest lid, trace a circle onto the dull side of the aluminum foil (or white cardstock or watercolor paper) with a pencil.
+4. Using the smallest lid, trace a circle onto the dull side of the aluminum foil (or white cardstock or watercolor paper) with a pencil.
 Carefully cut out the circle.

-5) Using the middle-sized lid, trace a circle onto the remaining sheet of black cardstock.
+5. Using the middle-sized lid, trace a circle onto the remaining sheet of black cardstock.
 Carefully cut it out.

-6) Glue the aluminum, white, or watercolored circle to the center of the front cover.
+6. Glue the aluminum, white, or watercolored circle to the center of the front cover.

-7) With a brad or tiny hole-punch, carefully poke a hole through the middle-sized, black circle about 3/8” inch from the top.
+7. With a brad or tiny hole-punch, carefully poke a hole through the middle-sized, black circle about 3/8” inch from the top.

-8) With the brad, carefully poke a hole through the front cover 1 cm (slightly less than ½”) above the top of the glued-on circle.
+8. With the brad, carefully poke a hole through the front cover 1 cm (slightly less than ½”) above the top of the glued-on circle.
 (Orient book so the staples are on the left-hand side.)
 With the brad, attach the black circle over the light-colored circle so the former can swivel and replicate the phases of the moon.
 Note: In order to achieve a full moon effect, it is important to position the black circle slightly above the light-colored circle.
 You may want to test the movement before poking the hole.

-9) Cover the back of the brad and the staples with small pieces of black electrical tape.
+9. Cover the back of the brad and the staples with small pieces of black electrical tape.

 Instructions: Rectangular Moon Book

-Follow instructions for the round book, except for steps 1 to 3.
-Instead of tracing and cutting circles, simply fold one sheet of 8½” x 11” dark cardstock in half so it measures 8½” tall by 5½“ wide.
-Then fold each sheet of (8½” x 11”) white paper in half.
-Unfold the cardstock and paper, and stack them carefully so the cardstock is on top.
-Using a long-arm stapler, staple three times along the fold.
+5. Using a long-arm stapler, staple three times along the fold.
 (If you don’t have a long-arm stapler, you can use a standard stapler to staple close to the left edge.
-For a more finished look, cover the staples with black electrical or duct tape wrapped around the spine so that both the front and back of all the staples are covered with one piece of tape.)
+For a more finished look, cover the staples with decorative, dark washi tape or black duct tape wrapped around the spine so that both the front and back of all the staples are covered with one piece of tape.)

 About the Author

 SUSAN MEYER, M.A. is a mother, grandmother, meditation teacher, and former kindergarten and preschool teacher.
 She has studied Jungian psychology and worked with her own dreams for decades, guided by the belief that dreams are a doorway to deeper self-understanding.
-She enjoys teaching both children and adults how to meet their emotions with mindfulness and care.
+She enjoys teaching both children and adults how to meet their thoughts and emotions with mindfulness and care.

 Susan’s favorite bedtime comfort object is a heart-shaped rose quartz.
 She lets it rest in her hand or in the notch at the bottom of her ribcage, where it takes on her body heat and feels warm and soothing.